Gabriel132002/CardProject/README.md

 ## Getting Started

-This project is a starting point for my Flutter career.
+This project is a starting point for my Flutter career it just a layout with a image and a few simple widgets.

 A few resources to get you started if this is your first Flutter project: